Newberry Volcano: Geography

 The volcano has two crater lakes, Paulina Lake and East Lake, which are filled by precipitation and percolation of ground water.
-Paulina Lake occupies an area of 1530 acre and reaches a maximum depth of 250 ft, and it is separated from East Lake by a narrow isthmus (a piece of land connecting two larger areas across an expanse of water by which they are otherwise separated), which is composed of rhyolite lava.
+Paulina Lake occupies an area of 1530 acre and reaches a maximum depth of 250 ft, and it is separated from East Lake by a narrow isthmus, which is composed of rhyolite lava.
 East Lake has a smaller area of 1050 acre with a maximum depth of 180 ft.
 The lakes have historically flooded channels surrounding the volcano.
-A large flood between 4,000 and 2,300 years ago released up to 12,000 acre feet (0.0148 km3) in volume from Paulina Lake, filling the valley floor above the Paulina Prairie, which surrounds the lake.
+A large flood between 4,000 and 2,300 years ago released up to 12,000 acre feet (0.0148 km3) in volume from Paulina Lake, filling the valley floor above the Paulina Prairie, downstream of the lake.
 It was possibly caused by the failure of a rock ledge 5 ft in height, rather than eruptive activity.
 Another flood took place in 1909 on the Deschutes River downstream from where it meets its tributary the Little Deschutes River.